UGSDW/ugsdw.github.io/together/index.md

 UGSDW can provide a voice to student workers.
 Together, we can advocate for our common goals in a way that has not been possible before.
-We have an opportunity to radically rethink the relationship between student labor and the college.
-We can make Grinnell the most unionized campus in the country, a place where democracy rules over fiat, where fair wages are the rule rather than the exception.
+We have an opportunity to fundamentally rethink the relationship between student labor and the college.
+We can make Grinnell the most unionized campus in the country, a place where democracy and fair wages are the rule rather than the exception.

-# Why *this* &nbsp;union?

-Unlike other unions for graduate and undergraduate workers, UGSDW is not affiliated with any national or international union.
-We're entirely democratic and student-run.
-Relying on voluntary dues and volunteered time, we've taken on one of the wealthiest colleges in the country and won large raises, negotiated new worker protections, and improved the quality of service in the dining hall.
-It's time to bring the benefits of unionization to the rest of campus.

 <div class="text-banner" style="font-size: 1.5rem; margin: 1em 0">
 &ldquo;Student workers can shape the college that they serve.
 The fight to increase